ngeiswei/ardour/gtk2_ardour/tracker/README.md

 - [ ] Convert direct call to action when possible, see `gtk2_ardour/editor_actions.cc`, like `nudge-later`.
 - [ ] What to do when playing and step editing is on?
+- [ ] Fix when trying to paste notes on values (add _note flag in std::string
+      extension)
 - [ ] Add popup menu with copy/paste, interpolate, etc
 - [ ] Maybe save octave value per each track, possibly more
 - [ ] Support arbitrary number of tracks (put all properties in tracker_column)